lepisma/lepisma/README.md

 ### hlo

-- 🌱 I’m currently learning to use computers
+- 🌱 I’m currently learning how to use computers

 <!--
 **lepisma/lepisma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.